Last Updated on June 18, 2021

 7. Giant Outdoor Chess

-My husband and I recently bought a new fancy chess board, and have been holding a small tournament.
-I've even got our scores written down on the chalk board in my office– I mean business!
+My husband and I recently bought a new fancy chessboard and its' been so fun.
+I have been holding a small tournament.
+I've even got our scores written down on the chalkboard in my office– I mean business!
 I absolutely love the idea of taking it outdoors.
-This would not only be fun, but would keep us both a little more active.
+This would not only be fun but would keep us both a little more active.
 Although, I'm curious to see if it would be a little harder to strategize with it being a little harder to see the whole picture.

 Simply use pavers or tiles to create the board, and then you can find giant chess pieces on Amazon.
 I'm not crazy about the grass for the darker squares because I think it would be hard to maintain, but perhaps a darker tile in lieu of the grass, or you can also find outdoor boards on Amazon and skip the whole DIY thing.
 Hehe.